Eschatologue/CM_wiki/docs/class/monk/element.md

 ### Level 6: Environmental Burst

-As a Magic action, you can spend 2 :class-phb24-monk: **Focus Points** to cause environmental energy to burst in a 20-foot-radius sphere centered on a point within 120 feet of yourself.
+As a **:rsc-a: Magic**{ .rsc } action, you can spend 2 :class-phb24-monk: **Focus Points** to cause environmental energy to burst in a 20-foot-radius sphere centered on a point within 120 feet of yourself.
 Choose a damage type :dmg-acid: Acid, :dmg-cold: Cold, :dmg-fire: Fire, :dmg-lgtn: Lightning or :dmg-thun: Thunder.

 Each creature in the sphere must make a Dexterity saving throw.
 On a failed save, a creature takes damage of the chosen type equal to three rolls of your Martial Arts die.
 On a successful save, a creature takes half as much damage.